DangerousCoffee/Mob_Dev_Lab3ToEnd/README.md

 ### Assignment 6
 -For graph an external library was used since normal libraries don't support drawing graphs via data sets.

+### Assignment 7
+-Most problems with kotlin coroutines and coroutine scopes.
+-In images activity the loading indicator is set up to disappear once the image bitmap is loaded and applied.
+Idk why the actual image may appear a second later.